sebdi/lsd_slam/README.md

-# KITTI modifications
+# LSD-SLAM initilized by LIDAR - THIS IS A BETA!
-If you want to try LSD-SLAM on the KITTI dataset you can use this branch.
-I'm providing the calibration files with this branch.
-You have just to download the [kitti dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) and start LSD-SLAM with:
+This version initilized LSD-SLAM with LIDAR depth.  by using the [kitti dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
+The path to the lidar data is hard coded.
+If you changed the path you can run it with:

     rosrun lsd_slam_core dataset_slam _files:=<path_to_kitti> _hz:=<hz> _calib:=kitti_<seq. number>.cfg